lewagon/data-setup/_partials/win_github.md

 # Github

-We need to generate SSH keys which are going to be used by GitHub and Heroku to authenticate you.
+We need to generate SSH keys which are going to be used by Github to authenticate you.
 Think of it as a way to log in, but different from the well known username/password couple.
 If you already generated keys that you already use with other services, you can skip this step.